Team997Coders/pyswerve_2024/README.rst

 Virtual environments isolate your project from other projects on your system.
 This allows you to run different versions of packages for different projects.
-This is unlikely to be used in the 2024 season, but you may encounter it in the wild.
+This is unlikely to be used on a dedicated robotics dev machine, but you may encounter or need it in the wild.

 Create a virtual environment for the project.
 Use the command palette CTRL+SHIFT+P and type "Python: Create Virtual Environment"